encukou/gillcup/docs/source/code/easing.rst

 The easing module defines a number of functions usable in :class:`gillcup.Animation`.

-The functions are based on Robert Penner's `Motion, Tweening, and Easing
+The functions are partly based on Robert Penner's `Motion, Tweening, and Easing
 <http://robertpenner.com/easing/>`_, and on Qt's `QEasingCurve
 <http://developer.qt.nokia.com/doc/qt-4.8/qeasingcurve.html>`_.
 See their pages for more background.